RenandyL/activedirectory/README.md

 </p>

 <h1>Active Directory Deployed in the Cloud (Azure)</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+This tutorial outlines the creation of an Organizational Unit, adding users to a group, and creating new users within Azure Virtual Machines.<br />

 <h2>Environments and Technologies Used</h2>